-In the first sentence, we’re comparing the happiness of two people.
+In the first sentence, we’re comparing the happiness of two different people.
 In the second, we’re comparing two different attributes of the same person.

-The grau comparativo is further divided into:
+The comparative degree can be further divided into:

 The superlative is further divided in two forms:

-if the adjective ends with a vowel, you need to remove that vowel before adding -íssimo:
+- If the adjective ends with a vowel, you need to remove that vowel before adding -íssimo

-The superlativo relativo is a little simpler, as it just involves some slight modifications to the comparative form (adding a definite article (o, a) before the comparative form and using de at the end).
-There are two forms:
+The superlativo relativo Play slow audio Play normal audio is a little simpler, as it just involves some slight modifications to the comparative form.
+The structure is: definite article (o, a) + comparativo + de

 There are a few very common Portuguese adjectives which are exceptions to the rules we’ve just covered.
-They use a completely different word in their comparative and superlative forms, similar to how English uses the word “better” instead of “more good than”, and “the best” instead of “the most good”.
+They use a completely different word in their comparative and superlative forms, similar to how English uses the word “better” instead of “more good than” and “the best” instead of “the most good”.